kanishkkapoor15/churnAnalysis/README.md

-customer churn analysis of telecom company
+customer churn analysis of telecom company using R programming